neams-th-coe/cardinal/doc/content/hpc.md

 is an [!ac](HPC) system at [!ac](ANL) with 1,024 nodes with an Intel Broadwell partition with 36 cores/node and a Intel Knights Landing partition with 64 cores/node.
-Below are a bash script and sample job scripts to build Cardinal and run the NekRS and OpenMC wrappings (*last updated 09/2022*).
+Below are a bash script and sample job scripts to build Cardinal and run the NekRS and OpenMC wrappings.
 Note that if you want to *build* Cardinal via a job script, you will also need to `module load numactl/2.0.12-355ef36` because make can find `libnuma-dev` on the login nodes, but you need to explicitly load it for compute nodes.